 Granada Hills Charter High School is a charter high school in Los Angeles.
-The principal of Granada Hills Charter High School is Brian Bauer, who can be contacted at email@example.com.
-4,143 children attend Granada Hills Charter High School and identify mostly as Unspecified; Filipino; and Black, non-Hispanic.
-5% of the Granada Hills Charter High School students are "limited in English proficiency."
+The principal of Granada Hills Charter High School is Brian Bauer, who can be contacted at firstname.lastname@example.org.
+4,143 children attend Granada Hills Charter High School and identify primarily as Unspecified; Filipino; and Black, non-Hispanic.
+5% of the Granada Hills Charter High School students have "limited English proficiency."
 38% of the 4,143 students here get reduced lunch prices.
-The ratio of students to teachers at Granada Hills Charter High School is 23:1.
+The student to teacher ratio at Granada Hills Charter High School is 23:1.
 San Fernando Valley Academy is one of the nearest high schools.

 - Ceramics sculpture